ewardq/STM32_with_ESP32_and_AWS_Lambda/README.md

 • Stores the data in DynamoDB for long-term storage and analysis.

 ## How to use this project
-The STM32<->ESP32 part of this project is better developed in this repositroy: https://github.com/ewardq/STM32_Drivers
+The STM32<->ESP32 part of this project is better developed in this repo: https://github.com/ewardq/STM32_Drivers

 This repository uses the previously mentioned drivers to send HTTP Request to AWS Lambda.